 We want to provide information so that you can become more aware of your plumbing as a homeowner or business owner.
 However, no amount of information you can find online can replace the benefits of having your problems looked at an diagnosed by a local plumbing company.
 Contact a professional today to learn more and schedule a free estimate.

-- What is the difference between hard and soft water?
 The difference has to do with the minerals and sediment that is found in the water.
 Water is soft when in its natural state.
 When water passes through mineral-rich soil and rock such as limestone it will absorb minerals such as calcium and magnesium and become hard.
 When water is hard it will cause a buildup of scale and minerals in your pipes and plumbing fixtures.
 Local water sources that have excess minerals can be treated to become soft and mineral free again by using tools such as a water softener.